rnag/dataclass-wizard/docs/overview.rst

 ~~~~~~~~~~~~~~~

 .. tip::
-   See the below section on `Special Cases`_ for additional info
+   See the section on `Special Cases`_ for additional information on how Dataclass Wizard handles JSON
-   on the JSON load/dump process for special Python types.
+   load/dump for special Python types.

-Dataclass Wizard supports a variety of Python types, making it easier to work with complex data structures.
+Dataclass Wizard supports a wide range of Python types, making it easier to work with complex data structures.
+This includes built-in types, collections, and more advanced type annotations.
 The following types are supported:

 - **Basic Types**: